r3volution11/material-theme-bear-notes/README.md

 # Material Theme for Bear Notes (macOS)

 Based on the most epic theme for Visual Studio Code made by @equinusocio, [Material Theme](https://github.com/equinusocio/vsc-material-theme).
+It's a great theme with beautiful colors and plenty of themes to keep things fresh and current.

-Bear uses XML for their themes which makes it rather easy to modify and create your own.
-Unfortunately some "hacking" is involved as they do not support third party themes.
+Bear uses XML for their themes which is easy to modify and create your own.
+That said, some **easy** "hacking" is involved as they do not officially support third party themes.

-Installing requires some good ol' copy / pasting within Bear app's package contents.
-Nothing flashy.
+Instructions are included below.
+It's a short list, don't worry.

 ## Updates